Ammonia | Definition & Uses - Encyclopedia Britannica

 Ammonia readily dissolves in water with the liberation of heat.
 NH3 + H2O ⇌ NH4+ + OH− These aqueous solutions of ammonia are basic and are sometimes called solutions of ammonium hydroxide (NH4OH).
 The equilibrium, however, is such that a 1.0-molar solution of NH3 provides only 4.2 millimoles of hydroxide ion.
 The hydrates NH3 · H2O, 2NH3 · H2O, and NH3 · 2H2O exist and have been shown to consist of ammonia and water molecules linked by intermolecular hydrogen bonds.

 Liquid ammonia is used extensively as a nonaqueous solvent.
 The alkali metals as well as the heavier alkaline-earth metals and even some inner transition metals dissolve in liquid ammonia, producing blue solutions.
 Physical measurements, including electrical-conductivity studies, provide evidence that this blue colour and electrical current are due to the solvated electron. metal (dispersed) ⇌ metal(NH3)x ⇌ M+(NH3)x + e−(NH3)y These solutions are excellent sources of electrons for reducing other chemical species.
-As the concentration of dissolved metal increases, the solution becomes a deeper blue in colour and finally changes to a copper-coloured solution with a metallic lustre.
+As the concentration of dissolved metal increases, the solution becomes a deeper blue in color and finally changes to a copper-colored solution with a metallic lustre.
 The electrical conductivity decreases, and there is evidence that the solvated electrons associate to form electron pairs.
 2e−(NH3)y ⇌ e2(NH3)y Most ammonium salts also readily dissolve in liquid ammonia.

 Từ khóa » Nh3 Atom